gggeek/ezperformancelogger/INSTALL.md

    See file README for more details about available data.
    Note that depending on the variables you want to log, you might have to alter the [GeneralSettings]/VariableProviders parameter as well.
-   NB: db_queries logging by default only works with ez debug on.
+   *NB:* db_queries logging by default only works with ez debug on.
+See point 5 below for how to fix this.

 3. edit ezperformancelogger.ini to decide how to log it: